Jmac041/Unit-Testing/README.md

 ## Database
 Structure the local database as it appears in the images in the images folder (the only difference is an iditional 'id' column in users_table that works as a primary key)

+## Problem 2
+To setup and run the tests in pytest: <br>
+1. Install pytest with 'pip install -U pytest' (or 'pip3 install pytest')
+2. Open terminal in directory of unit_testing_pytest.py
+3. Run 'pytest unit_testing_pytest.py' or 'pytest unit_testing_pytest.py -v' for a more verbose response

 ## Problem 3
 1. Follow the instructions from the testing tutorial in https://sebastianzimmeck.de/teaching/comp333/comp333.html to set up the PHPUnit testing environment
 2. Include all backend files from https://github.com/Jmac041/MusicRaterApp in local htdocs folder